Turkey's Erdogan blasts ambassadors' call for philanthropist's release | Law-Order

 Turkey's Erdogan blasts ambassadors' call for philanthropist's release

 President Tayyip Erdogan slammed ambassadors of 10 countries, including the United States, Germany and France, over their call for philanthropist Osman Kavala's release, saying Turkey should not be hosting them, in comments reported on Thursday.
-"Our judiciary is one of the nicest examples of independence," Haberturk news website reported him as saying.
-Rights groups say Kavala's case is emblematic of a crackdown on dissent under Erdogan.
+The foreign ministry summoned the ambassadors on Tuesday for what it said was an "irresponsible" statement calling for a just and speedy resolution to Kavala's case.

 - Country: